Symmetry Breaking in Chemical Systems: Engineering Complexity through Self-Organization and Marangoni Flows: Results

-Literature reveals that Marangoni-driven thin films on planar or curved substrates exhibit a complex array of dynamics~\cite{smolka2017dynamics, bertozzi1998contact, fanton1996thickness}, dependent on the flat upstream film thickness trailing the advancing front.
+Literature reveals that Marangoni-driven thin films on planar or curved substrates exhibit a complex array of dynamics~\cite{smolka2017dynamics, bertozzi1998contact, fanton1996thickness, lohse2020physicochemical}, dependent on the flat upstream film thickness trailing the advancing front.
 When the upstream film thickness is set by the competition effect of meniscus curvature and the surface tension gradient, the film is sufficiently thin for the advancing front to form a stationary compressive or Lax shock, which are well known to be unstable to contact line perturbations~\cite{fanton1996thickness,bertozzi1998contact,smolka2017dynamics,bertozzi1999undercompressive}.
 It is important to note that surface tension gradients, which drive Marangoni flows, can result from temperature gradients, concentration gradients, or a combination of both.
-Concentration gradients often develop due to the evaporation of more volatile chemical components within the ascending thin film, similar to the mechanism observed in the tears of wine phenomenon~\cite{fournier1992tears}.
+Concentration gradients often develop due to the evaporation of more volatile chemical components within the ascending thin film, similar to the mechanism observed in the tears of wine phenomenon~\cite{fournier1992tears, hosoi2001evaporative}.
 The interplay between Marangoni flows and gravity can disrupt the contact lines, evolving into a finger pattern.
 Specifically, the linear stability analysis in Ref.~\cite{smolka2017dynamics} correlates linearly the number of fingers with the cylindrical pillar's perimeter, aligning with our findings (see Figure~\ref{fig:VaryingDiameter}).
 This analysis also suggests a minimum pillar diameter threshold below which fingering instability does not occur.
 To validate this, we reduced the pillar diameter to 0.5 mm in our uncovered setup experiments, observing that the wavefronts remained nearly circular (see Figure~\ref{fig:VaryingDiameter}E and Figure~\ref{fig:ThinPillars}).
+This resembles the situation of Rayleigh-Bénard convection where, for given driving strength, the linear instability cannot develop for containers with a too small aspect ratio (width/height) \cite{shishkina2021rayleigh}.